r-xue/xlib/README.md

-### IDL/Python-xlib
+### IDL-xlib

-This repository contains various routines written in IDL/Python for my astronomy research projects.
+This repository contains various routines written in IDL for my astronomy research projects.
 Most rocedures/functions in this collection were written as library codes for "general" purposes, but motivated by specific projects.

 ###### One-line descriptions of some procedures/functions (still under construction):